pololu/apa102-arduino/README.md

 ## High-level interface

 The APA102 class provides a high-level interface that allows you to pass in an array of colors.
-This interface is similar to the interface provided by other LED strips libraries like [PololuLedStrip](https://github.com/pololu/pololu-led-strip-arduino).
+This interface is similar to the interface provided by other LED strip libraries like [PololuLedStrip](https://github.com/pololu/pololu-led-strip-arduino).

 First, you need to define an array to hold your LED colors.
 This array will take 3 bytes of RAM per LED.
 The first entry in the array corresponds to the LED closest to the input connector.
 You can put this code near the top of your sketch to define the array: